 Eventually, your brain will make the connection between the act and the end of food for the day – and that will make it less likely that food thoughts will creep in.

 So there you have it.
-Ten ways to help yourself stick a diet past 5pm.
+Nine ways to help yourself stick a diet past 5pm.
 Let me know which one you’re going to try – or what else works for you in the comments.